Extraordinary court: Germany

 In modern Germany, the establishment of extraordinary courts (Ausnahmegerichte) is strictly prohibited by article 101(1) of the Constitution of Germany, in reflection of judicial murder by People's Court (Volksgerichtshof), which was a kind of Sondergericht that was established during Nazi Germany.
-The term Sondergericht itself means just the concept of 'special court', but the use of that term is discouraged, as it can refer to the legacy of the Nazis that causes contemporary courts in Germany with special jurisdiction (such as 'Federal Social Court' in cases of social security matters) to be called a kind of 'specialized court' (Fachgerichte), composed of ordinary judges.
+The term Sondergericht itself means just the concept of 'special court', but the use of that term is discouraged, as it can refer to the legacy of the Nazis.
+As a result, contemporary courts in Germany with special jurisdiction (such as 'Federal Social Court' in cases of social security matters) are called a kind of 'specialized court' (Fachgerichte), composed of ordinary judges.

 In that way, Article 101(1) of the Constitution is explained as forbidding establishment of both extraordinary courts and special courts, which are substantially the same concept.
 As the Constitution bans judgments by irregularly-composed judges, courts in the City of Kempten with special jurisdiction on military justice in Germany are also constituted by ordinary judges, according to Section 11a of German Criminal Code.